AlonzaT/Pega-Github/Pega-Personas-Channels.md

 Channel Interfaces

-User Interfaces are also called channel interfaces.
+## User Interfaces are also called channel interfaces.
-￼

 User management

 ![Personas-&-Channels](./images/Personas-&-Channels.png)

 A user is an individual who interacts with an application.
-In App Studio, create a new user with an email address and assign them a persona or developer role by clicking Users > User management > People.
+In App Studio, create a new user with an email address and assign them a persona or developer role by clicking **Users > User management > People**.